zweimach/ghc/docs/users_guide/ghci.rst

 Breaking on exceptions is particularly useful for finding out what your program was doing when it was in an infinite loop.
 Just hit Control-C, and examine the history to find out what was going on.

+.. ghc-flag:: -fbreak-on-exception
+              -fbreak-on-error

+    Causes GHCi to halt evaluation and return to the interactive prompt in the event of an exception.
+While :ghc-flag:`-fbreak-on-exception` breaks on all exceptions, :ghc-flag:`-fbreak-on-error` breaks on only those which would otherwise be uncaught.

 Example: inspecting functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~